 How does Mamazen work?

-The generation and validation process makes Mamazen a real "idea factory".
+The process of generation and validation makes Mamazen a real "idea factory".
 Mamazen creates startups starting from an initial analysis that aims to identify real needs, investment and market trends.
 From the analysis we move on to the ideation, in which the Studio generates over 100 ideas and measures their interest among possible users.
 We then move on to a testing phase which aims to narrow the circle to 50, then to 10 and finally to a number from 1 to 3 ideas, to be launched on the market.

 Once the idea has been validated, the Firm identifies a co-founder and develops an MVP (minimum viable product) to grow the project up to the first investment round, carried out by the IH1 holding.
 The financing from the holding company provides the capital necessary to recruit the team and accelerate the growth of the startup, which will then be independent from the firm.

 If you are looking for examples of "idea marathon" developed with this process, here are a few.
 From Mamazen's model they were born Orangogue, a sports search engine that already has over 20 Italian sports clubs.
 Orangogo has closed three investment rounds for over € 1,5 million in three years and will close the fourth € 1,5 million round in these months.
-Morsy, a dark kitchen focused on delivering quality lunches to workers, which recently closed a first round for 200 euros and received investment proposals for 500 euros: in just two and a half years it has seen revenue increase by 500 %.
+Morsey, a dark kitchen focused on delivering quality lunches to workers, which recently closed a first round for 200 euros and received investment proposals for 500 euros: in just two and a half years it has seen revenue increase by 500 %.
 On, born in July 2019 to make the sale of a house a unique experience, closed the first investment round in February 2021, raising 200 thousand euros.
-He currently has a commitment of over 500 thousand euros on the next Round.
+It currently has a commitment of over 500 thousand euros on the next Round.